FACIT Announces Six Finalists for 2021 Falcons' Fortunes Pitch Competition

-The 2020 competition is extra special as it will take place on the afternoon of Tuesday, February 4th, 2020, which is World Cancer Day.
+The 2021 competition is extra special as it will take place on the morning of Thursday, February 4th, 2021, which is World Cancer Day.
 On a day that promotes the global fight against cancer among >100 countries, Falcons’ Fortunes will shine a spotlight on Ontario as a world-leading jurisdiction for cancer research translation

 FACIT offers the $50,000 Ernsting Entrepreneurship Award from its Prospects Oncology Fund for the pitch presentation that best convinces the judging panel on the value of the idea and how $50,000 would improve and/or better illustrate the potential, and if possible commercial, value of the innovative idea itself.
-The pitch competition is open to all of Ontario, and accordingly, significant interest from across the province was received, from academics and industry alike.
+The pitch competition is open to all Ontario entrepenurs in the oncology space, and accordingly, significant interest from across the province was received, from academics and industry alike.

 FACIT is pleased to announce the six finalists who will be pitching at this year’s event, reflecting the rich diversity of technology assets being developed in Ontario, one of the most dynamic locations for life science technology innovation in North America:

-- Mr. Jung-Kay Chiu (Partner, Patent Agent, and Lawyer at Norton Rose Fulbright),
+- Mr. Jung-Kay Chiu (Partner, National Practice Chair - Intellectual Property, Norton Rose Fulbright),

 - Dr. Jennifer Hamilton (Senior Director, New Ventures, J&J Innovation – Canada),

-- Mr. Ken Newport (OICR Board, BioCanRx Board, Life Science Entrepreneur).
+- Mr. Ken Newport (FACIT Board, BioCanRx Board, Life Science Entrepreneur).

 Falcons’ Fortunes endeavors to enhance, support and celebrate a culture of commercialization in Ontario, such as the cultivation of skill sets that enable ideas to be successfully pitched to investors and promotion of entrepreneurial spirit.